collective/plone.recipe.sublimetext/README.rst

     Default: None

-    Your project's list of eggs, that going to be added in path location for `Jedi`_ and `Sublimelinter-Pylint`_.
+    Your project's list of eggs, those are going to be added in path location for `Jedi`_ and/or `Sublimelinter-Pylint`_ or `Anaconda`_.

 overwrite
     Required: No

     Default: False

-    This option indicates wheather existing settings should be cleaned first or just updating changes.
+    This option indicates whether existing settings should be cleaned first or just updating changes.
-    This situation may happen, you did create settings file manually with other configuration (those are not managed by ``plone.recipe.sublimetext``) and you want keep those settings.
+    This situation may happen, you did create settings file manually with other configuration (those are not managed by ``plone.recipe.sublimetext``) and you want keep those settings intact.

 python-executable
     Required: No